IATA-Cargo/one-record-server-java/README.md

 By default, the security layer supporting mutual TLS is disabled in this sandbox.

 # IATA ONE Record
-You can find further information about ONE Record specifications on the [main Github repository](https://github.com/IATA-Cargo/ONE-Record), on the [ONE Record Developer Poral](http://www.onerecordcargo.org/index.html) and on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/).
+You can find further information about ONE Record specifications on the [main Github repository](https://github.com/IATA-Cargo/ONE-Record) and on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/).